| Dave

 |

-first time Dave chose an instrument, the Trumpet, he was
+first time James chose an instrument, the Trumpet, he was

 14 & already learning 3 others.
 His music teacher understandably